Airblast Injector for Liquid Fuels

 Institute of Combustion Technology for Aerospace Engineering

-1. Influence of turbulence on primary breakup of different injection concepts.
 We deliberately modulate the turbulence of the gas phase flow, e.g., using fractal grids and swirlers, with the objective of suppressing or exciting disturbances on the liquid surface to favour atomization into the smallest possible droplets.
 This project is currently ongoing.

-2. The chemical composition of renewable synthetic fuels affects their physical properties such as viscosity and surface tension, which significantly influences their atomization.
 To explore this relationship, we use various conventional and synthetic (SAF) fuels as well as reference fuels (e.g., n-dodecane) and systematically investigate the impact of physical fuel properties on spray quality for different injection concepts.
 This project is currently ongoing.

-3. In addition to chemical composition, fuel temperature has a significant influence on viscosity and surface tension, favouring the vaporisation process and potentially accelerating mixture homogenisation.
+An increase in fuel temperature reduces viscosity, alters atomization and favours vaporisation process thereby potentially accelerating mixture homogenisation.
 In this context, we vary the preheating temperature of fuels from room temperature to supercritical injection.
 This project is currently being initiated.

-4. The influence of vaporisation, especially in high-turbulence (and convective) flows with multi-component (real) fuels, on mixture formation with focus on emissions formation.
+The influence of vaporisation, especially in high-turbulence (and convective) flows with multi-component (real) fuels, on mixture formation with focus on emissions formation.

-5. The influence of ambient conditions, such as pressure and temperature, on atomization, mixture formation, auto-ignition-based flame stabilisation, and emissions formation in turbulent reacting multiphase flows with high Karlovitz number.
+The influence of ambient conditions, such as pressure and temperature, on atomization, mixture formation, auto-ignition-based flame stabilisation, and emissions formation in turbulent reacting multiphase flows with high Karlovitz number.

 Additional information / Get involved